pozdeyevlab/gwas-analysis/run-metal/README.md

 # Inverse Variance Weighted Meta-Analysis & Downstream Processing
 This pipeline is specifically designed to be used in conjunction with the [gwasqc](https://github.com/pozdeyevlab/gwasqc) pipeline.
 If you wish to use this workflow with your own summary stats, please ensure that your input summary stats have the required columns, discussed _Required USER Provided Input Files_.

+## Disjointed Methods
+Nature reviewers requested that we update our methods to nominate lead variants using a linkage disequilibrium aware method, we happily complied, however this created a disgrepency in this pipeline.
+Originally lead variants were nominated using a distance based method [modules/significant_loci_old.py](https://github.com/pozdeyevlab/gwas-analysis/blob/main/run-metal/modules/significant_loci_old.py).
+The updated methods can be replicated using METAL output as input for [ld-clumping](https://github.com/pozdeyevlab/gwas-analysis/tree/main/ld-clumping).
+This creates an issue in that [run-metal](https://github.com/pozdeyevlab/gwas-analysis/tree/main/run-metal) needs to be run in two parts.
+First, please use [Snakefile_Part_I](), then run [Snakefile_Part_II]().
+The config files for these can be the same except that you will use dummy values for the 'ld_loci_dict' when running part I.

 ## Environment & Dependency Set Up
 ```bash
 git clone https://github.com/pozdeyevlab/gwas-analysis.git